Core Architecture & Fare Taxonomy

 Legacy and modern payment instruments emit heterogeneous payloads with varying cryptographic signatures, application identifiers (AIDs), and sector-level data structures.
 Ingesting these directly into a reconciliation ledger introduces schema drift and silent data corruption.
 Implementing Smart Card Schema Mapping standardizes these payloads into a unified event envelope before any fare logic executes.

 Python validation pipelines should enforce strict contracts at the ingestion boundary.
-Below is a production-ready pattern using pydantic and the decimal module to guarantee financial precision and reject malformed records before they contaminate downstream accounting tables:
+Below is a production-ready pattern using pydantic and the decimal module to guarantee financial precision and reject malformed records before they contaminate downstream accounting tables.
+Note the explicit ValidationError handling and structured logging — malformed records are routed to a dead-letter queue with context, never swallowed:

 from __future__ import annotations